-I admit it, I’m a SiteGround fanboy.
+I admit it, I used to be a SiteGround fanboy.

-Obviously, I’m quite happy.
+Obviously, I’m very happy.

 1. I Was Previously Using SiteGround’s Cloud Hosting